Tracy McGrady: Early life

 McGrady was born on May 24, 1979, in Bartow, Florida, to Melanise Williford.
 Because his father was not a part of their everyday lives, Melanise raised McGrady with the help of her mother, Roberta, in Auburndale.
 As a youth, McGrady played high school basketball and baseball at Auburndale High School for three years before transferring to Mount Zion Christian Academy in Durham, North Carolina for his senior season.
 During his final year at Auburndale, McGrady posted averages of 23.1 points, 12.2 rebounds, 4 assists, and 4.9 blocks per game.

 A relatively unknown player coming out of Florida, McGrady made a name for himself after a strong performance at the Adidas ABCD Camp, an experience that helped him recognize his true talent.
+His defining play was a windmill dunk on highly-touted prospect James Felton.
 He later reflected, "Nobody had a clue who Tracy McGrady was.
 Sonny Vaccaro gave me that platform, and I played against the best players in the world at that time.
 I left that camp the No. 1 player in the nation, 175 to No. 1."
 Behind his leadership, Mt.
 Zion emerged as the number two-ranked team in the country, and McGrady was named a McDonald's All-American, USA Today High School Basketball Player of the Year, and North Carolina's Mr. Basketball by the Associated Press.
 He also played at the 1997 Roundball Classic, scoring 13 points.
 His senior year averages were 27.5 points, 8.7 rebounds, 7.7 assists, 2.8 steals, and 2 blocks per game.
 Initially, McGrady considered playing college basketball at the University of Kentucky, but he ultimately decided to enter the NBA draft as he was a projected lottery pick.